gushogg-blake/rollup-plugin-spincheck/readme.md

     plugins: [
         // spincheck should come at the end of most JS
-        // transfoms such as typescript, commonjs, etc
+        // transforms such as typescript, commonjs, etc

         spincheck({
             // options